omgnetwork/elixir-omg/docs/branching.md

 Branches and environments:
 - `master` is automatically deployed to **development** environment
 - `v0.1` is automatically deployed to **staging-v0-1** environment
-  - changes to the release branch will be merged into master, as needed
+  - changes to the release branch will be merged into `master`, as needed
 - `v0.1` is manually deployed to **production-v0-1** environment

 Deploying new contracts in `master`: